Bio

 Kenyon Review

-Review by Anni Liu
+by Anni Liu

 "There was a part of me that opened this book hoping to find some part of myself or own experiences in it—the frisson of recognition is so compelling.
 But the actual intimate presence of another consciousness is an even more urgent encounter and one that I rarely find outside the realm of art."